A beauty consultant by profession, Jayne has been advising on correct skin and hair care, makeup, and other cosmetics for over 20 years.

 Because concealer is matte, it’s great for adding decorative but natural-looking highlights.
 Try the following:

-- At the center of your upper eyelids.
-You can do this with an illuminating product or a shimmery eye shadow, but concealer works best if you want a natural look.
+- At the center of the upper eyelids.
+You can do this with an illuminating product or a shimmery eye shadow, but concealer works best for a more natural look.

-- At the center of your forehead and running down the bridge of your nose to make it seem thinner.
+- At the center of the forehead and running down the bridge of the nose to make it seem narrower.

-- On the curve of your breasts to make them seem fuller.
+- On the curve of the breasts to create an impression of fullness.